vaibhavbbhaskar/Speech-Recognition-Python/README.md

 # Speech Recognition in Python

-This project is a simple web application for transcribing audio files to text using Python and Google's Speech-to-Text API.
+This project is a simple web application for transcribing audio files to text using Python, Flask and Google's Speech-to-Text API.
 The web application allows users to upload .wav files and see the transcribed text.

 ## Features